SDCoulter/Amazon_Vine_Analysis/README.md

 unpaid_df = filtered_df.loc[df['vine'] == 'N']
 ```

-And import the t-test method from the SciPy module, passing in the `star_rating` column each new DataFrame:
+And import the t-test method from the SciPy module, passing in the `star_rating` column from each new DataFrame:

 ```python
 from scipy.stats import ttest_ind